Synchrotek/web-animation-practice/README.md

-# web-animation-practice fo daily routine
+# web-animation-practice for daily routine